-Here are the 9 adventurous things to do in Letchworth State Park:
+Here are the 10 best things to do in Letchworth State Park New York:

 - Start by visiting the Genesse Arch Bridge.

 - Check out the picnic area by upper falls.

 - Check out Inspiration Point in Letchworth State Park.

 - Stay at the Letchworth State Park hotel (Glen Iris Inn).

 - Hike the main trail parallel to Upper and Middle Falls.